 Image credit: Chrome Web Store

 SocialBlade pulls data from YouTube but interprets them in a simple and understandable way for creators.
-SocialBlade has free features, and is ideal for new YouTubers who are not quite ready to commit to any paid social media marketing tool yet.
+They have free features which are ideal for new YouTubers who are not quite ready to commit to a paid YouTube analytics tool yet.

 Measure and Improve!

-YouTube can be a jungle and navigating the platform can be tricky.
-With its sometimes buggy analytics and all the geeky terms that come with it, sometimes it seems easier to just keep on making videos and hope they all do what they’re supposed to do.
+YouTube can be a jungle, and navigating the platform’s analytics can be tricky.
+With its sometimes buggy native analytics interface, and all the geeky lingo that come with it, sometimes it seems easier to just keep on making videos and hope they all do what they’re supposed to do.

 It doesn’t have to be that way, though.
 There are quite a few YouTube analytics tools besides the standard built-in service that you can use to find your way through, survive, and succeed in the difficult world of YouTube.

-So, find the right analytics tool or set of tools for you, keep making great videos, and start measuring your success.
+Find the right analytics tool or set of tools for you by reading over the suggestions above one more time, keep making great videos, and start measuring your success.
 It’s only when you keep track of both what you do right and what you do wrong that you can truly improve your channel and succeed on YouTube.